lululxvi/deepxde/docs/demos/lorenz.inverse.rst

     net = dde.maps.FNN([1] + [40] * 3 + [3], "tanh", "Glorot uniform")

-Now that the PDE problem and network have been created, we build a ``Model`` and choose the optimizer, learning rate, and setup trainable variables:
+Now that the PDE problem and network have been created, we build a ``Model`` and choose the optimizer, learning rate, and provide the trainable variables C1, C2, and C3:

 .. code-block:: python